drlambert117/Honeybee-App/README.md

-# Honeybee App
+# Honeybee App  :honeybee:
 An educational app designed to inform a user about the honeybee and it's function in the natural world.

 ## Project Motivation
 Used as a working project for an Independant study in Hybrid-mobile app development that took place in Fall 2017 to Spring 2018.
 As of now, this project is added onto in my free time.

-## Tools used in the development of this project
+## Tools used in the development of this project  :wrench:
 - <a href="https://ionicframework.com/">Ionic 2</a>
 - <a href="https://angular.io">Angular 2</a>

-## Project Dependencies
+# Project Dependencies
 #### I recommend reading all documentation about installation and dependencies before beginning installation.
 - <a href="https://nodejs.org/en/">Node.js</a>
 - <a href="https://angular.io/guide/setup">Angular 2 and dependencies (node.js, npm, RxJS)</a>